getchip/PocketCHIP-Docs/source/includes/_advanced.md

   No default controller available
 ```

-Then there's a problem with CHIP recognizing the bluetooth module.
+Then there's a problem with CHIP recognizing the Bluetooth module.
 [Read the very first instructions](#important!) at the top of this tutorial.

 ## Install X-windows
 If you want a windowed desktop on C.H.I.P., you can install X-Windows.